chrko/helm-tpl-asconfig-issue/report.md

 The missing spaces are caused by the order of invocation of `tpl` and `AsConfig` and the resulting blank manipulations.
 The `.AsConfig` already introduces 2 spaces and after this operation the templating is going to happen.
-So `tpl` is actually processing the following content:
+So `tpl` is actually processing the following content, and the result is again indented by spaces for the surrounding ConfigMap yaml definition.

 ```yaml
 fluent-bit.conf: |